 Congress has duty to clear the smoke

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday July 18, 1995
+by Phil Burgess, Unabridged from the Rocky Mountain News, July 18, 1995

 As the U.S. House of Representatives begins hearings on “what happened in Waco”, hypocrisy is thick in the Washington air — not unlike the smoke over the Branch Davidian compound two years ago.

 Democrats and the mainstream media are already charging the hearings are simply a cynical Republican ploy to embarrass the Clinton administration.